kyscg/kyscg.github.io/_reads/2025books.md

 #### 28. [The Catcher in the Rye](https://www.google.co.in/books/edition/The_Catcher_in_the_Rye/ScdAEQAAQBAJ) by J. D. Salinger <span style="float: right;">`(4.25/5)`</span>

 exceptional stuff, really distills that adolescent feeling of being deeply unimpressed and annoyed by everything around you.
 I read this book with very little expectations because I'd only ever heard negative things about it, but I thought it was beautiful.
 I can see myself not liking it a few years ago, and I can also see myself not liking it a few years later.
 This is what makes it such a great book.

+#### 29. [Inferno](https://danbrown.com/books/novels/inferno/) by Dan Brown <span style="float: right;">`(3.25/5)`</span>

+I finally finished this.
+Inferno was my second Dan Brown book, and I loved it when I first read more than ten years ago.
+Not so much this time.
+The intentional cliff hangers get very annoying but it was still fun to read.
+I always maintain that Dan Brown books are superb travel guides, and one reason why reading this took so long was me stopping every other page to Google a building or an artist.

+Also, the moral questions in this book about plagues and population collapse feel so different from ten years ago.
+Especially after COVID and birth rates dropping in recent years.
+I remember that back then, population growth was a huge problem, and was looked at as insurmountable.

+Will this make me read The Divine Comedy or Angels and Demons next?
+Watch this space!

 ---